-For example: Richard begins working in covered employment at age 57 and does not work steadily, only accruing one and one-half Years of Credited Service after being in the Plan for five (5) years and attaining age 62, his Normal Retirement Age.
-Richard's monthly benefit at Normal Retirement Age is \$28.50.
-At the time Richard submits an application for a pension benefit, the actuarial present value of his monthly payments is \$4,387.
+For example: Richard begins working as a cleaner at age 60 and does not work steadily, only accruing one and one-half Years of Credited Service after being in the Plan for five (5) years and attaining age 65, his Normal Retirement Age.
+Richard's monthly benefit at Normal Retirement Age is \$28.50.At the time Richard submits an application for a pension benefit, the actuarial present value of his monthly payments is \$4,387.
 The Fund will either pay this amount directly to Richard in a lump sum or make an eligible rollover distribution into an Individual Retirement Account or other qualified plan.